 - Put only one copy of each program on your hard disk.
 Having more than one copy can cause errors. - Whenever you copy a program disk to your hard disk, be careful not to copy a System Folder.
-Always check to see what you've copied, and drag any extra System Folders to the Trash. - If a program malfunctions consistently, try installing a fresh copy.
+Always check to see what you've copied, and drag any extra System Folders to the Trash. - If you have problems using a program, read the manuals you received with the program. - If a program malfunctions consistently, try installing a fresh copy.
 If that doesn't help, find out from the software manufacturer whether your version of the program is compatible with the system software you're using.

-For instructions on how to eject floppy disks, see the "Disks" topic of Macintosh Guide, available in the Guide (2) menu.
+For instructions on how to put a program into the Launcher, see the "Launcher" index topic of Macintosh Guide, available in the Guide ((2)) menu.